-Nanna is attested in the Prose Edda, the Poetic Edda, in skaldic poetry, and on the Setre Comb, a 6th century archaeological artifact.
+Nanna is attested in the Prose Edda, Poetic Edda, skaldic poetry, and on the Setre Comb, a 6th century archaeological artifact.
 She also appears in the Gesta Danorum, although in a bastardized form.

-Her name means “Daring.”
-Nanna is understood by modern Norse pagans as a goddess of joy and devotional love.
+Her name means “Daring” and Nanna is considered by modern Norse pagans as a goddess of joy and devotional love.
 Although little has been passed down to us in the lore, she is counted as an important Æsir goddess by Snorri.
 She is said to be the daughter of the Æsir god Nepr, possibly a son of Óðin, and alternately she may be the daughter of Máni, god of the moon, and the younger sister of Iðunn.
 Others still say she is the sister of Sigyn, Loki’s wife.
 Despite the confusion surrounding her lineage, everyone seems to agree that she is the mother of Forseti, god of justice.

-Nanna is revered alongside her husband Baldr, for her undying love and unwavering loyalty.
-In Ásgard, she is said to dwell with Baldr in his celestial hall, Breiðablik – a court of stars, in folklore associated with the Milky Way.
-Nanna and Baldr are Ásgard’s sweethearts, and paragons of courtly love in Northern Tradition.
+Nanna is revered alongside her husband Baldr for her unwavering love and loyalty.
+In Ásgard, she is said to dwell with Baldr in his celestial hall, Breiðablik – a court of stars, which in folklore is associated with the Milky Way.
+Nanna and Baldr are something of Ásgard’s sweethearts – paragons of courtly love in Northern Tradition.

 She joins Baldr in life, death and rebirth.
-At his demise, she dies of a broken heart and is placed on his funeral pyre with him.
-In other sources, she throws herself onto the pyre, and dies with him, a known custom practiced among grieving wives of great lords in the heathen North.
+At his demise, Nanna dies of a broken heart and is placed on his funeral pyre with him.
+In other sources, she throws herself onto the pyre, and dies with him, a known custom practiced among grieving wives of great lords in the Heathen North.
 In either case, her death is hallowed and made sacred by her brother-in-law, Thor.
-Nanna journeys with Baldr, and his twin bother Höðr, into Hel where they abide, safe and sound, until their emergence at the end of Ragnarök.
-While in Hel, she receives Baldr’s brother, Hermóðr, and gives him a gown to take back to Frigga, and a ring for Fulla, to console and reassure her mother-in-law.
+Nanna journeys with Baldr and his bother Höðr, into Helheim where they abide, safe and sound, until their emergence at the end of Ragnarök.
+While in her domain, Hel receives Baldr’s brother, Hermóðr, and gives him a gown to take back to Frigga, and a ring for Fulla, to console and reassure the grieve-stricken gods.